 - improves plant productivity and quality

-- captures carbon from the air and pulls it back into the ground.
+- helps soil to capture carbon from the air and pull it back into the ground.

-That last point is particularly impressive – compost actually captures carbon from the air and pulls it back into the ground, right where we want it, mitigating climate change.
+That last point is particularly impressive – compost actually helps to capture carbon from the air and pull it back into the ground, right where we want it, mitigating climate change.

 So if you have one of the UK’s 15 million gardens you have access to a small patch of the earth that makes up this planet.
 Nurture it and you nurture the planet.

 There is now such a wide variety of composters to suit every home and lifestyle (see Blog – At a Glance – Which Composter?) it’s never been easier to get the composting habit.

 But whatever form of composter you choose – hot composter, food waste digester, compost tumbler or traditional garden compost bin – you are doing your bit.
 If you have no space for a garden composter you could try small-scale composting with a Bokashi bin or wormery (fascinating educational projects for children, the next generation of composters).
 Even if you don’t compost you could consider donating your food waste to people who do, via the ShareWaste app.